moonrepo/starbase/README.md

 ## Emitters

-Emitters are components that can dispatch events to all registered listeners, allowing for non-coupled layers to interact with each other.
+Emitters are components that can dispatch events to all registered subscribers, allowing for non-coupled layers to interact with each other.
 Unlike states and resources that are implemented and registered individually, emitters are pre-built and provided by the starbase `Emitter` struct, and instead the individual events themselves are implemented.

 Events must derive `Event`, or implement the `Event` trait.
-Events can be any type of struct, but the major selling point is that events are _mutable_, allowing inner content to be modified by listeners.
+Events can be any type of struct, but the major selling point is that events are _mutable_, allowing inner content to be modified by subscribers.

 ```rust
 use starbase::{Event, Emitter};